Chapter 6 (American Horror Story): Plot

 The events of Shelby and Matt's ordeal are turned into a hit TV show called My Roanoke Nightmare, which received over 23 million views by its finale.
-Eager to capitalize on the success of the series, executive producer Sidney Aaron James makes plans for a follow-up series entitled, Return to Roanoke: Three Days in Hell.
+Eager to capitalize on the success of the series, executive producer Sidney Aaron James pitches a new idea for a follow-up series entitled, Return to Roanoke: Three Days in Hell.
 Sidney informs the network that he intends to bring the reenactors together with their real-life counterparts in the Roanoke house for three days during the Blood Moon.
-It is later revealed that his true intention is to expose Lee Harris as Mason's murderer and bring her to justice.
+It is later revealed that his true intention for producing the follow-up is to expose Lee Harris as Mason's murderer and bring her to justice.

-The set of Return to Roanoke is plagued with gruesome incidents similar to the ones depicted in the original series.
+During production, the set of Return to Roanoke is plagued with gruesome incidents similar to the ones depicted in the original series.
 This leads Sidney to confront Agnes Mary Winstead, the actress who played Thomasin.
 Obsessed with the role, Agnes has attacked tourists in Hollywood while dressed as Thomasin and uprooted her life to move from Los Angeles to Roanoke.
 Sidney serves her with a restraining order, barring Agnes from further interaction with the show.
-Outraged, Agnes attempts to attack him as he leaves while hysterically screaming in character as Thomasin before orderly prevents her.
+As they leave, she lashes out at them while hysterically yelling in character as Thomasin before the orderly prevents her.

-When the cast arrive, Sidney distributes cellphones with only the cameras enabled and tells them that they should use them to film.
+When the cast arrives, Sidney distributes cell phones with only the cameras enabled and tells them that they should use them to film.
 He leaves and tensions between all the participants begin to rise as the actors' personal issues come to the surface while questioning the truth of their real-life counterparts' stories.
-Audrey Tindall, the British actress who originally played Shelby, is attacked by the Piggy Man.
-Her husband, Rory Monahan, who played Edward Philippe Mott, is stabbed to death by the two nurses.
+The tension is interrupted when Audrey Tindall, the British actress who originally played Shelby, is attacked by the Piggy Man while her husband, Rory Monahan, who played Edward Philippe Mott, is stabbed to death by the two nurses.
 Matt goes into the living room and sees that the word "Murder" has been completely spelled out.
 He relates what he found to the others, stating blankly that, "R is for Rory".

 An intertitle reveals that during the three days, all but one of the participants died.
 The planned series never made it to air, and what remains is assembled from found footage.